microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/subjectrightsrequestsitelocation.md

 ---
 title: "subjectRightsRequestSiteLocation resource type"
-description: "Represents the properties of subject rights request site location."
+description: "Represents an abstract base type for the properties of a site location in a subject rights request."
 author: "skadam-msft"
 ms.localizationpriority: medium
 ms.prod: "compliance"